 General and Summary Comments

-IEEE 802 LMSC closely follows CEPT regulatory activities regarding radio local area network (RLAN) and strongly supports the relaxation of the out-of-band (OOB) emissions of Very Low Power (VLP) RLAN devices operating in the band above 5945 MHz in the band below 5935 MHz to -37 dBm/MHz without any additional mitigation techniques.
+IEEE 802 LMSC closely follows CEPT regulatory activities regarding radio local area network (RLAN) and strongly supports the relaxation of the out-of-band (OOB) emissions of -45 dBm/MHz to -37 dBm/MHz without any additional mitigation techniques in the band below 5935 MHz for Very Low Power (VLP) RLAN devices operating in the band above 5945 MHz.

-IEEE 802 LMSC recognizes that the draft ECC Report 355 the required technical basis for the relaxation without harmfully interfering with the Communication Based Train Control (CBTC) systems to be protected.
-This relaxation of the OOB limits in the band below 5935 MHz from -45 dBm/MHz to -37 dBm/MHz without additional mitigation techniques will allow for a worldwide harmonization of the device implementations for VLP devices in the 6 GHz band.
+IEEE 802 LMSC recognizes that the draft ECC Report 355 intends to provide the required technical basis for the relaxation of OOB emissions without harmfully interfering with Communication Based Train Control (CBTC) systems based on the available information to date.
+This relaxation of the OOB limits in the band below 5935 MHz from -45 dBm/MHz to -37 dBm/MHz without additional mitigation techniques will allow for worldwide harmonization of device implementations for VLP devices in the 6 GHz band.

+IEEE 802 LMSC notes also from the draft report that CBTC receiver performance is not standardised yet, and that at the time of writing of this Report, standardisation work for CBTC is still ongoing within ETSI.

 Additional redundancy capabilities of IEEE 802.11a-1999 standards based CBTC systems

 The CBTC systems considered in the draft ECC Report are based on the IEEE 802.11a-1999 standards technology operating in the frequency range 5915 MHz to 5935 MHz using a 5 MHz channel bandwidth.
-The CBTC systems operates in two redundant channels and deploys a dual receiver antenna for both channels.
+The CBTC systems operate in two redundant channels and deploy a dual receiver antenna for both channels.

-In addition to these considered redundancy methods, the considered CBTC systems using message repetition based on the IEEE 802.11a-1999 standards protocol has not been considered in the statistical calculation.
+In addition to these considered redundancy methods, the considered CBTC systems are using message repetition based on the IEEE 802.11a-1999 standards protocol which has not been considered in the statistical calculation.
 This message repetition operation is described in ETSI TR 103 580 V1.1.1:

 “In addition, redundancy and several repetitions of each message are used to ensure the required level of transmission availability.
 With this system, application data are sent as unicast messages to/from each train”.